JoshJarabek7/solstice-astrology-backend/README.md

 ### Recommendation Engine

-The main purpose of this codebase is to calculate compatibility between two people's entire astrological charts.
-Think of it like Co-Star, but for dating.
+The main purpose of this codebase is to calculate compatibility between two people's entire astrological charts, as well as their 46 different personality traits.
+Think of it like Co-Star, Myers-Briggs, and Hinge merged into one.
 This service will be a component of the broader recommendation engine for suggesting posts, profiles, and potential matches.
 Other components will include psychological analysis scores and native multi-modal AI embeddings (video, text, images, etc.), all contributing to a generative adversarial network (GAN) for comprehensive recommendations.

 ### Gaming